 Does Dollar Cost Averaging Work?

 Based on the examples from above, you are probably thinking that using dollar cost averaging does not work and isn’t worth the hassle.

 After all, you would have made more money by lump sum investing as opposed to dollar cost averaging.

-But there are some key reasons as to why you should not completely rule out dollar cost averaging as an investment strategy.
+But there are some key reasons as to why you should not completely rule out dollar cost averaging as a strategy for investors.

 Benefits Of Dollar Cost Averaging

 When you use dollar cost averaging, you minimize risk by investing over a period of time.